 Weather stripping is one of the most innovative and effective ways to maintain your home and protect it from the elements.
 This traditional way of reducing door and window drafts allows you to regulate internal temperatures during the changing seasons.
 In winter, weather stripping keeps you warm.
 In summer, it keeps you cool.

-But what are weather-stripping prices in the US?
-It costs $130 to $400 per project.
+But what are weather-stripping prices in the UK?
+Standard tools like tape cost around £11, while magnetic tape will set you back £50 for 10 metres.
 The number and dimensions of your doors and windows can also influence the project’s cost.
 If you’re planning to install or replace the insulation on your doors and windows, check out this comprehensive guide to have an idea of how much it costs:

 Price list for weather stripping